Baleen: Mechanical properties

 Whale baleen is the mostly mineralized keratin-based bio-material consisting of parallel plates suspended down the mouth of the whale.
 Baleen's mechanical properties of being strong and flexible made it a popular material for numerous applications requiring such a property (see Human uses section).

-The basic structure of the whale baleen was characterized to be a tubular structure with a medulla hollow core enclosed by a tubular layer with a diameter varying from 60 to 900 microns, which had approximately 2.7 times higher calcium content.
-The elastic modulus in the longitudinal direction and the transverse direction are 270 megapascals (MPa) and 200MPa, respectively.
+The basic structure of the whale baleen has been described as a tubular structure with a hollow medulla (inner core) enclosed by a tubular layer with a diameter varying from 60 to 900 micrometres, which had approximately 2.7 times higher calcium content than the outer solid shell.
+The elastic modulus in the longitudinal direction and the transverse direction are 270 megapascals (MPa) and 200 MPa, respectively.
 This difference in the elastic moduli could be attributed to the way the sandwiched tubular structures are packed together.

 Hydrated versus dry whale baleen also exhibit significantly different parallel and perpendicular compressive stress to compressive strain response.
-Although parallel loading for both hydrated and dry samples exhibit higher stress response (about 20MPa and 140MPa at 0.07 strain for hydrated and dry samples respectively) than that for perpendicular loading, hydration drastically reduced the compressive response.
+Although parallel loading for both hydrated and dry samples exhibit higher stress response (about 20 MPa and 140 MPa at 0.07 strain for hydrated and dry samples respectively) than that for perpendicular loading, hydration drastically reduced the compressive response.

 Crack formation is also different for both the transverse and longitudinal orientation.
 For the transverse direction, cracks are redirected along the tubules, which enhances the baleen's resistance to fracture and once the crack enters the tubule it is then directed along the weaker interface rather than penetrating through either the tubule or lamellae.

 Human uses

-People formerly used baleen (usually referred to as "whalebone") for making numerous items where flexibility and strength were required, including baskets, backscratchers, collar stiffeners, buggy whips, parasol ribs, switches, crinoline petticoats, and corset stays.
+People formerly used baleen (usually referred to as "whalebone") for making numerous items where flexibility and strength were required, including baskets, backscratchers, collar stiffeners, buggy whips, parasol ribs, switches, crinoline petticoats, farthingales, busks, and corset stays, but also pieces of armour.
 It was commonly used to crease paper; its flexibility kept it from damaging the paper.
 It was also occasionally used in cable-backed bows.
 Synthetic materials are now usually used for similar purposes, especially plastic and fiberglass.
 Baleen was also used by Dutch cabinetmakers for the production of pressed reliefs.

 In the United States, the Marine Mammal Protection Act in 1972 makes it illegal "for any person to transport, purchase, sell, export, or offer to purchase, sell, or export any marine mammal or marine mammal product".

-As a habitat

-Baleen serves as a habitat for some species from the gastropod families Pyropeltidae, Cocculinidae, Osteopeltidae, and Neolepetopsidae.